ryoma555/Fanduel/README.md

 ---

 ### 🔮 Future Enhancements
-- Add support for more sports like MLB, NHL, NBA.
+- Add support for more sports like MLB, NHL, and NBA.
-- Add all teams dynamically using configuration files or database.
+- Add all teams dynamically using configuration files or a database.
 - Build a web API for interactive depth chart management.
+- This will require thread-safety enhancements (e.g., locking or concurrent collections) to handle simultaneous updates to the same team or position safely.
-- Persist depth charts to storage for long-term tracking.
+- Persist depth charts to a storage layer (e.g., SQL, NoSQL, or in-memory cache) for long-term tracking and analytics.